Yoga for high blood pressure (hypertension)

 3. Yoga reduces Mental Stress – Major cause of Hypertension.
 It calms the mind and maintain balance between mind and body.

-4. Not only does yoga reduce high BP but it has also been demonstrated to effectively reduce cholesterol level and body weight which in turn reduces blood pressure.
+4. Not only does yoga reduce high BP but it has also been demonstrated to effectively reduce cholesterol level and body weight which in turn reduces BP.

-5. Yoga reduces adrenalin level and switches off fight-flight response of body, thus reducing blood pressure.
+5. Yoga reduces adrenalin level and switches off fight-flight response of body, thus reducing BP.

-6. Chronic stress can induce sustained muscular contraction, which in turn raises blood pressure.
+6. Chronic stress can induce sustained muscular contraction, which in turn raises hypertension.
 Yoga practice can relaxes the working muscles and revert this effect.

 7. It is proved in preliminary studies that yoga can reduce platelet aggregation – yet another cause of high BP.